 Study items to be considered include, but are not limited to:

-Study items to be considered include, but are not limited to:

 – Which source coding methods and which interfaces can be recommended for the transmission of digital television and sound programme signals for purposes of contribution over digital transmission circuits and chains?

 – Which solutions, from those studied by ITU‑R Study Group 6, should be recommended for point-to-point contribution transmission of UHDTV and HDR programme material over physical connections?